arnauudG/arnauudG.github.io/README.md

 # Short Description

-In this repository, you can find the code I wrote to design and build my CV
+In this repository, you can find the code I wrote to design and build my CV.

 The resulting CV can be found online at this [link](https://arnauudg.github.io)